sugan0tech/Event-Manager/README.md

 # Event-Manager
 ## About The Project

-A user friendly mobile app that includes features to manage any kind of event or activity that is performed within an institution.
+A user-friendly mobile app that includes features to manage any kind of event or activity that is performed within an institution.
 It is a handy, all in one manager using which you can assign events to group of people and also keep track of who completed those events, who are all yet to complete and also monitor the past and present activities of the people.

 Here's why:
-* User friendly way of updating the status of the activities.
+* User-friendly way of updating the status of the activities.
-* Time saving and easy way to monitor the mass of people under any institution.
+* Time saving and easy way to monitor the students/staffs under our institution.
-* More Secure and keeps up your privacy :cowboy_hat_face:
+* Easy Od monitoring features.
+* also includes personal timetable assist.

 ## Built With